Bond Basics: A Brief Discussion

 Filing a Bond Claim

 A contractor has an obligation not to commit any violation of contractor license law that is grounds for disciplinary action against the license.
 If the contractor does not comply with the conditions of the bond, a claim can be filed with the surety company.
+The consumer will contact the surety directly to engage this process.

 A license bond is canceled 30 days from the date that CSLB receives a cancellation notice from a bond company.
 If a bond reinstatement notice is not received by CSLB or a replacement bond is not received by CSLB before the end of the 30-day period, the license is suspended.
+Cancellation of the bond can occur if the bond premium is not paid, or if the surety pays out some or all of the penal sum of the bond.
+In some cases, CSLB may be required to investigate whether a surety’s pay out of the bond was made in good faith.

 Contractors are encouraged to perform a bond "checkup" by verifying on the Automated Phone Response System or on the Internet that your bond is current.
 Most bond renewals and license renewals are not on the same cycle, so do not assume that when your license renews your bond also renews.